What is Gold Fund?

-Step 4: Fund starts to advertise in the market and investors start to invest money.
+Step 4: Fund starts to advertise in the market, and investors begin to invest money.

 Step 5: These are open-ended funds, so redemption and subscription to the fund directly can be done anytime.

-Step 6: When the money is collected, the Fund Manager selects companies whose revenue is related to gold and also buys real Gold from the market.
+Step 6: When the money is collected, the Fund Manager selects companies whose revenue is related to gold and buys real gold from the market.

 Step 7: The price of the Gold Fund is the Net asset value per unit of the fund.
-The Net Asset Value is the Net Value that is left after the deduction of liabilities from the fund.
-If the Net Asset Value of the fund is $1 m and there are 100,000 units then the Net asset Value Per share is
+The Net Asset Value is the net value left after the deduction of liabilities from the fund.
+If the Net Asset Value of the fund is $1 m and there are 100,000 units, then the Net asset Value Per share is

 - = $ 1,000,000/ 100,000